 The free two month program trains nonprofit leaders to powerfully communicate their story, and connects them with leaders in the business, philanthropic, and nonprofit communities who can help them achieve their goals.
 Mark your calendar now to attend the Fast Pitch Showcase on Wednesday, October 29th at Skirball Cultural Center.

 Special Shout Out to Our Sponsors & Lead Partners

 - Academies for Social Entrepreneurship is pleased to have partnered with the Delhi Center of Santa Ana to produce the 2013-2014 Orange County Social Enterprise Academy.
 Many thanks to the Annenberg Foundation for being our lead funder for this important collaboration.

-- UCLA’s Department of Economics is continuing its commitment to blending community service and education by hosting Social Enterprise Academies.
-Applications for the next one are due in November.
-Each year ten start-up social enterprises are the beneficiaries of extensive training, mentoring and funding opportunities.
-For more information, CLICK HERE.
+- UCLA’s Department of Economics is continuing its commitment to blending community service and education by underwriting annual Social Enterprise Academies.

 - Funding from The California Endowment enabled nearly two dozen organizations to participate in Social Enterprise Academies and many more to benefit from educational programs focusing on the power of social entrepreneurship in building healthy communities.

 - ASE acknowledges Wells Fargo Bank for their multi-year support of our Orange County programming.